 The U.S. Embassy Kuala Lumpur has cancelled consular appointments from March 17, 2020, onward.
 We will resume routine services as soon as possible, but are unable to provide a specific date at this time.
-If you are a U.S. citizen with an urgent need for service, please contact us at KLACS@state.gov, but please know that we are extraordinarily limited in what we can provide.
+If you are a U.S. citizen with life or death emergency, please contact us at KLACS@state.gov.
 More information on COVID-19 in Malaysia can be found here.

 Important Reminder: Appointments are required for all notarial services.
-Please bring your appointment confirmation sheet and arrive at the embassy 10 minutes before your appointment time.
-Make an appointment through our website at: https://evisaforms.state.gov/acs/default.asp?postcode=KLL&appcode=1
+Please bring your appointment confirmation sheet and only arrive at the embassy at your scheduled appointment time.
+Please visit our Make an Appointment page to request an appointment.

 U.S. Consular Officers may provide specific notarial services authorized by relevant U.S. law and Department of State policy for all U.S. citizens.
 In addition, they can provide services for any person regardless of nationality so long as the document being notarized is required for use within the jurisdiction of the United States and is authorized by relevant U.S. law.

 For detailed information about Notarial and Authentication Services of U.S. Consular Officers Abroad please visit the U.S. State Department’s official website.